scylladb/python-driver/docs/query_paging.rst

 Paging Large Queries
 ====================
-Cassandra 2.0+ offers support for automatic query paging.
+Scylla offers support for automatic query paging.
 Starting with version 2.0 of the driver, if :attr:`~.Cluster.protocol_version` is greater than :const:`2` (it is by default), queries returning large result sets will be automatically paged.